carmel/go-pwa/docs/web/documents/migrate.md

 ## Intro

-go-pwa v9 brings new features like removing the need to manually call `compo.Update()` to update what is displayed on the screen.
+go-app v9 brings new features like removing the need to manually call `compo.Update()` to update what is displayed on the screen.
 Unfortunately, it comes with some breaking changes.

 ## Changes

-This document has for purpose to help you transition from go-pwa v8 to v9 by enumerating the API changes.
+This document has for purpose to help you transition from go-app v8 to v9 by enumerating the API changes.

 ### General